sky-uk/kfp-operator/docs-gen/content/docs/platform-engineers/maintenance/upgrade-guide.md

 - Contributing to operator development and testing
 - Gradual migration to new CRD versions

+> [!WARNING]
+>
-> **Warning**: Unstable versions are not recommended for production use.
+> Unstable versions are not recommended for production use.
 Always test thoroughly in non-production environments.

 ### Understanding the Strategy